-Normal shut-down is with the key switch.
-An emergency shut-down control is provided with these engines.
-Pull the handle to stop the engine.
+Normal shut down is with the key switch.
+An emergency shutdown control is also provided with these engines.
+Pull the cable to stop the engine.
 After the engine stops, push the "stop" control in and turn the key switch to the OFF position.
-If emergency stop procedures are ever required to stop the engine, make sure that the problem is checked by maintenance personnel before resuming operation.
+If emergency shut down procedures are ever required to stop the engine, make sure that the problem is checked by maintenance personnel before resuming operation.